esl/MongooseIM/doc/getting-started/Quick-setup.md

 Gajim is available on Ubuntu, CentOS & Windows.

+!!!
+Warning
-Warning: Gajim has an obsolete UX.
+    Gajim has an obsolete UX.
 However, it is still well maintained, and has a console that is extremely useful for debugging and testing/validation purposes at the XMPP protocol level.

 1. Launch Gajim.
 Ignore the window with Plugin updates.
 2. Go to Edit -> Accounts.